tensorflow/tensorflow/tensorflow/g3doc/how_tos/image_retraining/index.md

 to learn from so the network can overfit to the noise in the training data.
 A true measure of the performance of the network is to measure its performance on a data set not contained in the training data -- this is measured by the validation accuracy.
-If the test accuracy is high but the validation remains low, that means the network is overfitting and memorizing particular features in the training images that aren't helpful more generally.
+If the training accuracy is high but the validation remains low, that means the network is overfitting and memorizing particular features in the training images that aren't helpful more generally.
 Cross entropy is a loss function which gives a glimpse into how well the learning process is